FriendsCodeTogether/cosnet/README.md

 ## Development

-Our mobile app is being developed in Android studio.
+Our mobile app is being developed in Android studio.</br>
-Our API is developed using ASP.NET Core.
+Our API is developed using ASP.NET Core.</br>
 Our web app is built using Blazor.

 ## Usage